HathorNetwork/hathor-explorer-service/README.md

 If you add a new API, be careful to add ```request.header.origin``` as cacheKey, if applicable.
 Otherwise, you may see CORS error when accessing the same resource from different domains.

+## API Keys generation
+The API Keys for this application are generated dynamically by the `serverless.yml` configuration.

+Whenever the application or its `API Gateway` is _destroyed_ from an environment and re-created, it is important to also update the clients with the newly generated API Key.

 ## Deploying

 Deploys are automated using Github Actions and Flux.